analysis-tools-dev/website-old/README.md

 ## 🚀 Contributing

-Thanks for considering to this project.
+Thanks for considering to contribute to this project.

 1.  **Clone the repo**